SidonTheTroll/cave-of-ordeals/Biology/notes/6-evolution.md

     - For example, the **vestigial gill slits** that develop behind the head but is a functional organ only in fishes.
 - But this theory was **disapproved** by **Karl Ernst von Baer**.
 He noted that embryos never pass through the adult stages of other animals.

+## Homologous and Analogous Organs
+- Comparative anatomy and morphology shows similarities and differences among organisms of today and those that existed years ago.
+    - These similarities can be used to trace common ancestors of different organisms
+- **Homologous organs**: these are the organs that share similar anatomy but differenet functions.
+Such as, forelimbs of whales, bats, cheetah and humans.
+    - This is called **divergent evolution**.
+    - **Homology** indicates **common ancestry**
+    - Other examples include vertebrate **hearts** or **brains**.
+    - This can also be seeen in plants such as the thron and tendrils of *Bougainvillea* and *Cucurbita*.

+<div style="page-break-after: always"></div>

+- **Analogous organs**: these are the organs that are anatomically different but share the same function.
+    - This is also called **convergent evolution**.
+    - **Analogy** indicates **similar environmental pressure or functions**.
+    - Other examples include **eye of octopus and mammals, wings of birds and butterfly, flippers of penguins and dolphins and food storage of sweet potato (root modification) and potato (stem modification)**.

+## Biochemical Ancestry
+- As for the case of homologous and analogous organs,
+    - Similar genes and proteins performing a given function also indicate common ancestry.

+## Hybridization

 # Adaptive Radiation
 # Biological Evolution
 # Mechanism of Evolution